doraeminemon/doraeminemon.github.io/docs/README.md

 :::

 ## Personal statement
 Hi, my name is Thy Sơn, or you can just call me Tyson.
-Having worked on multiple problem domain allow me to build .
-"Get things work, fast" has been drilled into me during multiple start up projects.
-Beside that, I am interested as well as understand the business to focus on the business end goal to made the best technical choices.
-Above all, I’m a team player who can ignore any personal issues to achieve the team’s goal.
+Having worked on multiple projects and multiple teams, I see my strength is the ability to abstract problem, research it and find the most suitable existing solution.
+Beside that, effective writing & speaking communication, organizing data is a must when I have to work with my team remotely.
+What I'm still working on is my responsibility and carefulness while working with production system.

 Beside the original scope of a software engineer, I've been interested and learn about different-yet-related aspect of building software, including but not limited to: graphic / UX design, math, economics, business, psychology, politics.
 ## Technical skill
 ### Tools in use :